 The selection and programming of dataloggers is the responsibility of the user.
-Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SR22 are available.
+Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SRA20 are available.

-In case programming for similar instruments is available, this can typically also be used.
-SR22 can usually be treated in the same way as other thermopile pyranometers.
+In case programming for similar instruments is available, this can in general also be used.
+SRA20 can usually be treated as two single thermopile pyranometers.
 Pyranometers usually have the same programming as heat flux sensors.

-Table 5.4.1 Requirements for data acquisition and amplification equipment for SR22 in the standard configuration
+Table 5.4.1 Requirements for data acquisition and amplification equipment for SRA20 in the standard configuration

-Capability to measure small voltage signals preferably: 5 x 10 -6 V uncertainty minimum requirement: 20 x 10 -6 V uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance. $E = U/S$ (Formula 0.1) Data acquisition input resistance > 1 x 10 6 Ω Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5
+Capability to measure small voltage signals preferably: 5 x 10 -6 V uncertainty minimum requirement: 20 x 10 -6 V uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance and other . optional measurands.
+Voltage measurement input resistance > 1 x 10 6 Ω Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5 times the sensor response time and with a small current only.
+Thermopile sensors are sensitive to the current that is used during open circuit detection.
+The current will generate heat, which is measured and will appear as an offset.